 Financial Aid and Non-IU Programs

 IU scholarships, grants, and loans may be applicable to non-IU program costs with some exceptions.
 Please carefully check these exceptions before you commit to a program.
 IU financial aid may be applied only if 1) you are enrolled for full-time study while abroad; 2) you have a cumulative GPA of 2.0 or above; 3) you are not on academic probation; AND 4) your courses will be accepted as transfer credit toward your degree requirements (major, minor, distributional or required electives).
-See below, for information on national scholarships and other sources of financial assistance.
+See the Non-IU Academic Policies for details.

 Please note that credits earned on non-IU programs are considered transfer credits and, therefore, will not count toward the Finish in Four eligibility requirements.